-This guide will teach you how to hire farm workers, since running an agricultural business means you need specialized farmhands.
-Whether it’s an equipment operator or someone to help with a nursery, you need to understand what you need the worker to do so you can make the best hire.
+Learning how to hire farm workers properly is a must, as running an agricultural business means you need specialized farmhands.
+Whether it’s an equipment operator or someone to help with a nursery, you first need to understand what you need the worker to do so you can make the best hire.
 Then, you’ll create a job ad, evaluate resumes, interview candidates, and make a job offer.

 To help you determine the type of farm worker you need and to narrow down your search, here are some examples of common farm workers and what they do: